lclc/Meritocratic-Governance-Model-template/CommitPolicy.md

  2. All code should follow the Coding Conventions [lclc link].

- 4. Ensure your change compiles and works on all platforms.
+ 4. Ensure your change compiles and works on all supported platforms.
 We will not allow your change to go in if it does not compile.

  5. Verify that there are no regressions in the unit tests.